MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-lifecycle-management-develop-manage.md

 You can use Power BI Desktop to create semantic models or reports, which you can save as either .pbix or .pbip files.
 There are additional custom content files that you also may use when you use Power BI Desktop.When using Power BI Desktop to create content, some key decisions you should make include:

-- **Which file format to use:** You can save content either as .pbix or .pbip files.
+- **Which file format to use**: You can save content either as .pbix or .pbip files.
 For instance, Git integration requires that you use .pbip files, self-service creators might find .pbix files simpler to manage and maintain in Teams, SharePoint, or OneDrive.
-- **How to manage custom content:** You can add themes, custom visuals, or images to Power BI Desktop files, which may require distinct considerations for lifecycle management.
+- **How to manage custom content**: You can add themes, custom visuals, or images to Power BI Desktop files, which may require distinct considerations for lifecycle management.
 For instance, when content creators make their own custom visuals, they should save and manage the visual definition in a separate file.
-- **How to manage preview features:** You can opt-in to preview features or settings in Power BI Desktop, which alters content and how you'll use it.
+- **How to manage preview features**: You can opt-in to preview features or settings in Power BI Desktop, which alters content and how you'll use it.
 For instance, you might take additional steps to validate content that uses preview features.

 ### Web authoring

 Certain content—such as dataflows, dashboards, and scorecards—can only be created in the Fabric portal.
 You can also create or modify some content—such as semantic models, reports, and paginated reports—in both the Fabric portal or by using local tools.
 When creating content by using web authoring, some key decisions you should make include:

-- **How to manage changes:** You can make changes to many item types by using web authoring, but these changes might be saved instantly, overwriting previous versions.
+- **How to manage changes**: You can make changes to many item types by using web authoring, but these changes might be saved instantly, overwriting previous versions.
 For instance, if you are collaborating with others, you might want to avoid web authoring on shared items, working instead on your own copy.
-- **How to retrieve content backups:** You can create content like reports or semantic models by using web authoring, but these items [cannot be downloaded to local .pbix files](../create-reports/service-export-to-pbix.md#limitations).
+- **How to retrieve content backups**: You can create content like reports or semantic models by using web authoring, but these items [cannot be downloaded to local .pbix files](../create-reports/service-export-to-pbix.md#limitations).
 For instance, you can choose to back up this content by retrieving and storing its metadata.

 > [!TIP]
 > When developing dataflows and scorecards, we recommend that you retrieve the item definitions to manage changes and store a backup.
 You can automate dataflow and scorecard retrieval by using the [Fabric REST APIs](/rest/api/fabric/articles/using-fabric-apis).
 Specifically, you can use the [Get Dataflow](/rest/api/power-bi/dataflows/get-dataflow) and [Get Scorecards](/rest/api/power-bi/scorecards_%28preview%29/get) endpoints, respectively.